 Built in 1895, the old historic building across the street from Eden Park, which had once provided essential services to the farmers in the valley, had sat vacant for years.
 The old brick walls still housed all the tools, horseshoes, machines, and bellows which had been used for over 70 years to fashion items out of metal.
 It was originally used as a blacksmith shop by Jesse Wilbur and his son Glenn.

 There were once more than 20 blacksmiths working in the Ogden area.
 In 1971 however, Glenn Wilbur was the only blacksmith shop still open.
 That’s when he hung up his leather apron and closed his doors.

 The building remained just as Glenn Wilbur had left it.
-After ownership of the building changed hands a few times, it was purchased by Scott Best, who had a vision to restore it.
-Then, after decades of inactivity, Scott Best purchased the property and began the process of restoration between 2011 and 2014.
+After ownership of the building changed hands a few times, it was purchased by someone who had a vision to restore it.
+Then, after decades of inactivity, the property was restored between 2011 and 2014.
 Currently, the building is nearly identical to the one build over a century ago, housing a fully functioning blacksmith shop managed by a contemporary modern day blacksmith, Aaron Richardson.